uqe/youtube2rss/README.md

 This Telegram bot allows you to turn YouTube videos into podcasts that you can listen to in your favorite podcast app.
 Simply send a YouTube link to the bot and it will download the video, extract the audio, and generate an RSS feed that you can host on your server.

-The bot is built using Deno, a secure runtime for JavaScript and TypeScript, and uses the [ytdl-core](https://www.npmjs.com/package/ytdl-core) library to download and extract the audio from the YouTube video.
+The bot is built using `Deno`, a secure runtime for JavaScript and TypeScript, and uses the [ytdl-core](https://www.npmjs.com/package/ytdl-core) library to download and extract the audio from the YouTube video.
 It also uses the [podcast](https://www.npmjs.com/package/podcast) library to generate the RSS feed.

-To use the bot, you'll need to set up a Telegram bot and obtain an API token.
-You'll also need to have Deno and Node.js installed on your machine.
+To use the bot, you'll need to set up a Telegram bot and get an API token.
+You'll also need to have `Deno` and `Node.js` installed on your machine.

 ## Installation